frycz/frycz.github.io/content/blog/composition-is-the-key.md

 - Is it easy to understand by other devs?
 - Will it work nicely with the code added in the future?

 Getting answers to these questions becomes clear if I look at composition as the ultimate goal.
-I know that selling a vibecoded SaaS and becoming a billionaire is the actual goal, but you get the idea.
+I know that selling a SaaS and becoming a billionaire is the actual goal, but you get the idea.